oracle-livelabs/apex/online-bookstore-app/6-add-to-cart/6-add-to-cart.md

 ## Summary

-In this lab, you have learned how to enhance the Book Details page by creating a package to manage shopping cart functionalities, defining application items to store session state information, implementing application processes to run PL/SQL code at specific points, and setting up computations to determine user-related information.
+In this lab, you have learned to enhance the Book Details page by creating a package to manage shopping cart functionalities, defining application items to store session state information, implementing application processes to run PL/SQL code at specific points, and setting up computations to determine user-related information.
 These steps enable the addition and removal of books to/from a shopping cart, updating the cart's item count, and ensuring the interface dynamically reflects the current state of the cart.
 You are now ready to move on to the next lab!

 ## Acknowledgements